Poll Worker Resources

 The Delaware County Elections Bureau is now accepting applications for the Student Poll Worker Program.
 This program promotes civic awareness and educates high school students (at least 17 years of age) about the election process by allowing students to serve as paid Clerks or Machine Operators on election day.
 Students will learn responsibility, teamwork, and leadership while serving the community.
 Students will be placed in voting precincts throughout the county as needed with a maximum of two students per precinct.
 Students will be required to attend a training session and will be expected to work their assigned shift.

 We urge interested Delaware County High School students to apply.
+Download and complete the complete form to get started.

 Submit completed form by email at DelcoPollWorkers@co.delaware.pa.us OR submit in person at: